Malinta Tunnel

 The Malinta Tunnel is a system of parallel straight tunnels connected by a 255 m long main tunnel.
 This bunker was used as an underground hospital with a 1,000-bed capacity and a war command center.
 It is located on a small island called Corregidor, which lies in the entrance to Manila Bay and the harbour of the Philippine Capital Manila.
 The strategic position of this island nicknamed The Rock is obvious.
 Its name Corregidor is said to originate from Spanish times, when ships had to stop here before entering the bay, to get their documents corrected.
 The name Malinta is Tagalog for "many leeches".

 From 1941 to 1942, during the Battle of Corregidor, an embattled force of Filipino and American soldiers fought one of the great delaying actions of World War II.
-On 30th December 1941 a simple and somewhat pathetic ceremony took place in front of the West entrance.
+On 30-DEC-1941, a simple and somewhat pathetic ceremony took place in front of the West entrance.
 Manuel L. Quezon was inaugurated for his second term as President of the Philippine Commonwealth, Sergio Osmeña for his second term as Vice-President.
 Malinta Tunnel served as the seat of Philippine Commonwealth Government, the president and his family had their quarters in a lateral beside the first lateral at the East entrance.
 General Douglas MacArthur acquired the third lateral from the East entrance on the North side, to set up the headquarters of USAFFE.
 The first lateral from the East entrance on the South side was the headquarters of the Harbor Defense Command under Major General George Moore.
 The place was safe, but with more than 4,000 occupants in tunnels which were not designed to quarter humans, the air was damp and poorly ventilated and morale was low.
 The people felt suffocated, helpless and trapped, being unable to fight.

 On 06-MAY-1942 Japanese troops forced the surrender of Corregidor.
-At this time the island was under the command of Lt.
+At this time, the island was under the command of Lt.
 Gen. Jonathan Wainwright.
 The remaining American and Filipino forces became prisoners of war.
 But in 1945 the island was re-taken by U.S. forces.
 Gunfire from USS Converse (DD-509) blocked the entrance of the tunnel and the Japanese soldiers were trapped.
-They committed suicide by detonating explosives within the tunnel complex in the night of 23-FEB-1945.
+They committed suicide by detonating explosives within the tunnel complex on the night of 23-FEB-1945.
 The collapsed laterals have never been excavated, for not disturbing their remains as much as for still working booby traps they left.
 Beneath 500 or more Japanese bodies they might also contain a rumored fortune of Corregidor gold.